JeetS07/Django-Project/README.md

-# A Django project with functional traditional and 2 factor authentication
+# A Django web project with traditional and 2 factor authentication